 Even if you choose to use the system online, you still need to install an element.
 This is called OneAgent.
 This is the data collecting monitor that reports back to the analytical engine which may be on your server or operated remotely by Dynatrace.
 The OneAgent monitor installs on Windows Server, Windows, Linux, and Unix.
 If you choose to install the entire system in-house, you will need one of those operating systems to host it.

-The Dynatrace structure covers Cloud infrastructure with one package or applications, hosts and services for in-house systems with a different package.
+The Dynatrace structure covers Cloud infrastructure with one package or applications, hosts, and services for in-house systems with a different package.
 Apart from that division of service, the software isn’t sold as specialized modules, so you get infrastructure monitoring and user experience tracking with the application performance management system.

 The Dynatrace package also includes “synthetic monitoring.”
 This is a planning tool that emulates the actions of users and can generate expected visitor volumes.
-This is useful for when you plan to add new pages and services to your website.
-The information you glean from these application tests can warn you of any need to increase infrastructure capacity and also help you optimize the location of the new pages in your website.
+This is useful when you plan to add new pages and services to your website.
+The information you glean from these application tests can warn you of any need to increase infrastructure capacity and also help you optimize the location of the new pages on your website.

 Splunk applies artificial intelligence (AI) to its monitoring software.
 The company produces a range of monitoring tools including infrastructure management.
 However, the product you need to monitor your applications is called Splunk IT Service Intelligence.
 Although this is a separate product to the infrastructure monitoring package, it does include features that monitor events and hardware statuses so that you can get an insight into the causes of poor application performance.

 The AI element of the tool creates predictive reports that show you where capacity problems may be liable to occur.
-The tool also indicates peaks and troughs in demand and predict when the next surge in demand will occur.
+The application management tool also indicates peaks and troughs in demand and predict when the next surge in demand will occur.
 This will enable you to schedule batch jobs in quiet times and relieve the pressure on your infrastructure or buy extra capacity.
 If you already have an application monitoring tool, you can just opt for the add-on ITSI module for application performance.
 This will analyze the log files of your existing APM to focus on predictive capabilities.
 The tool also gathers information from your event logs to spot service delivery problems.

 Splunk offers a 15-free trial of the Sandbox version of IT Service Intelligence.
 The package is an add-on to one of the main IT monitoring packages of Splunk, which will manage your infrastructure.
 The main package that the company offers is called Splunk Enterprise.
 If your business doesn’t have any on-premises infrastructure but is entirely supported by Cloud services, you should opt for Splunk Cloud.
 There is also a specialized package that will monitor AWS services.